chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose.md

 <br>

-The above video demonstrates how to open the *Cellpose-napari* plugin, adjust parameters, and finally segment your image.
+The above video demonstrates how to open the *Cellpose-napari* plugin, segment your image, and adjust plugin parameters.
 If you would like a detailed [explanation of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.

 :::{note}
 Because napari cannot export an image's mask at this time, we must use FIJI for this.
 The final part of this lesson covers [segmenting your image with *cellpose-napari*](cellpose-FIJI.md), then using FIJI to refine, export, and analyze your image's mask.